panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 > **Normalization** is a string conversion to a canonical representation, to ensure that canonical-equivalent (and/or compatibility-equivalent) strings have unique representations.

-In other words, when a string has a complex structure with combining character sequences or other compound constructs, you can *normalize* it to a canonical form.
+In other words, when a string has a complex structure containing combining character sequences or other compound constructs, you can *normalize* it to a canonical form.
 Normalized strings are painless to compare or perform string operations like text search, etc.

 [Unicode Standard Annex #15](http://unicode.org/reports/tr15/) has interesting details about the normalization process.